 Place egg whites in a clean mixing bowl.
 With an electric mixer, whip egg whites until frothy.
 Add cream of tartar (to stabilize the meringue) and continue to beat until soft peaks form.
 Add sugar and continue beating until firm peaks form.
 When you lift up the whisk, the meringue will stand straight up with a little curve at the tip.

-Fold meringue into the almond-flour mixture with a spatular in two additions.
-Knock some air out by pressing the batter around the sides of the bowl with the spatular a few times.
+Fold meringue into the almond-flour mixture with a spatula in two additions.
+Knock some air out by pressing the batter around the sides of the bowl with the spatula a few times.
 Then begin to fold by scraping the batter from the bottom of the bowl and bringing it to the top.
 Keep folding until the batter forms a thick ribbon that slowly disappears into the batter.
 Undermixed batter will be pointy after piping whereas over-mixing will deflate the meringue, resulting in runny batter that loses its shape after piping.

 Scrape batter into a pastry bag fitted with a large round piping tip (I used Wilton #2A).
 Pipe out dollops of batter onto the prepared baking sheet using the template as a guide.
 When done piping, tap the baking sheet against the counter a few times to eliminate any trapped air bubbles.
 Pop bubbles that haven’t risen up to the surface with a toothpick.
 Sprinkle each shell with a few black sesame seeds.
 Remove the template and let the tray stand at room temperature for 30 to 45 minutes, depending on the weather and humidity, until the shells are dry to the touch.
 While waiting, preheat the oven to 300ºF/150℃.